-I’ve been in the same basic type of work/ministry since the summer after my senior year of High School.
-Sometimes I wonder why I ever went to college or seminary.
-A little sarcasm there, because I am grateful for the education and maturity during those formative years.
-But, I do know it’s difficult at times to keep a fresh outlook when you’ve been in a similar role for so long.
-During some seasons, I’m really thinking new and big and other seasons, I’m just hanging in there – not really in the flow.
+I’ve been in the same basic type of work/ministry since the summer after my senior year of high school.
+Sometimes I wonder why I went to college or seminary.
+(A little tongue in cheek there – I am truly grateful for the education and maturity during those formative years.)
+At times, it’s difficult to keep a fresh outlook after being in a similar role for so long.
+During some seasons, I’m really thinking new and big, while in other seasons, I’m just hanging in there – not really in the flow.

-However, there are big possibilities in anyone’s life, work or ministry!
-Too often, we just fail to think bigger.
-I know “possibility thinking” is looked down on sometimes, but it sure beats it-could-never-be-done thinking.
+Anyone’s life, work or ministry can have big possibilities.
+Too often, we fail to think bigger.
+I know some people look down on “possibility thinking,” but it sure beats “it-could-never-be-done” thinking.
 I may be at a point where I need to begin opening the doors for more creative thinking in my work.
-The possibilities are endless for my life, my family, the church and Harvest Ministry.
+The possibilities are endless for my life, my family, the church, and Harvest Ministry.
 How can I think bigger?

-I just finished reading a little John Maxwell book called How Successful People Think (available at Amazon for $6).
-It’s a powerful little book and one chapter gives these ways to grow in thinking about bigger possibilities!
-Hope they are helpful to you:
+I recently finished reading a little book by John Maxwell, How Successful People Think.
+This powerful little book has one chapter with ways to grow in thinking about bigger possibilities.
+I hope they are helpful to you:

 Stop Focusing On The Impossibilities

 My natural tendency is to come up with reasons why it won’t work.
 This is easy for me to do.
-We must train ourselves to forget the word impossible and train ourselves to look for the possibilities.
+We must train ourselves to forget the word impossible and look for the possibilities.

 Stay Away From “Experts”

-Experts see things their way and they get into that groove.
-They don’t see what’s in your heart and what can be accomplished with the dream you have!
+Experts see things their way and get into that groove.
+They don’t see what’s in your heart and what can be accomplished with the dream you have.
 Don’t listen to everything you hear – especially what is supposedly impossible.

 Look For Possibilities In Every Situation

 The toughest challenges allow us to think bigger.
-There are ways around most every situation and there are opportunities to grow, learn and be stretched.
-Listen to any interview of a “successful” person and they have been through a challenge that shaped where they are today.
-If the problem seems huge, look for the possibilities that can come from it.
+Almost every situation has ways around and opportunities to grow, learn, and be stretched.
+Listen to any interview of a “successful” person and you will hear about a challenge that shaped where they are today.
+If a problem seems huge, look for the possibilities that can come from it.

 Dream One Size Bigger

-Where are you now – and what’s the next step?
+Where are you now and what’s your next step?
 We can’t go from 0 to 100 overnight.
-You can’t be a rock star if you haven’t even started taking guitar lessons.
-So, dream about the next step – one size up.
-What’s around the corner, possible with a little bit of hard work.
-What step do you need to take today?
+You can’t be a rock star if you haven’t started taking guitar lessons.
+Dream about the next step – one size up.
+What’s around the corner, possible with a little bit of hard work?
+What steps do you need to take today?

 Question The Status Quo

-Why do we get so comfortable where we are?
-We don’t want to upset the stability of our lives, so we just exist doing the same thing over and over – we believe it’s what we are supposed to do.
+Why do we get comfortable where we are?
+We don’t want to upset the stability of our lives, so we exist doing the same thing over and over.
+We believe that’s what we are supposed to do.
 Jesus spent much of his ministry challenging the thinking of people.
-It’s important to question where we are, why we are there and where else we might need to be – in life and in work.
+It’s important to question where we are, why we are there, and where else we might need to be – in life and in work.

 Find Inspiration From Great Achievers

-One great way to thinking bigger is to connect with others who think big!
-This can be through personal conversations.
-Ask questions when you are around people who are successful.
+One great step toward thinking bigger is to connect with others who think big.
+Have personal conversations when you are around successful people.
+Ask questions.
 Listen and learn from them.
 You can also find inspiration by reading books or watching documentaries.
-Find out all you can from those who are succeeding in life and work and grow!
+Find out all you can from those who are succeeding in life and work, and grow.